-Hey Folks, something different today.
-It’s been a while since I used my nutritionist education to bring you some keeping it real healthy eating tips.
-So here's an article I've written for you, healthy body healthy mind with some of my top tips to help achieve both.
+So using that information that I learned here's a post I've written for you called healthy body healthy mind which has some of my top tips to help achieve both.
 I hope you find it useful.

 Our health is the greatest gift we have.
 Too often it’s underestimated and taken for granted.
 We need our health so that we can pursue every opportunity and chance at happiness that life has to offer.

-If you’re reading this and you’re lucky enough to have a healthy body that’s in good shape, you should try and do everything you can to keep it that way.
+If you’re reading this and you’re lucky enough to have a healthy body that’s in good shape you should try and do everything you can to keep it that way.

 In turn your mind will focus on the more positive side of life.
-A feeling of wellbeing and happiness.
+A feeling of well-being and happiness.
 Enabling you to continue to pursue whatever it is that you enjoy doing.